roland372/genshin-app/README.md

 npm install
 ```

-2. Set up your own firestore firebase at
+2. Set up your own firestore database at
 https://console.firebase.google.com/u/0/

 3. Create .env file in your project root directory with the following code: